Skip to content

 by

-This tutorial shows how to Count cells that contain positive numbers in Excel using the example below; Formula =COUNTIF(range,”>0″) Explanation To count positive numbers in a range of cells, you can use the COUNTIF function.
-In the example, the active cell contains this formula: =COUNTIF(B2:B6,”>0″) How this formula works COUNTIF counts the number of cells …
+This tutorial shows how to Count cells that are blank in Excel using the example below; Formula =COUNTBLANK(range) Explanation To count the number of cells that are blank, you can use the COUNTBLANK function.
+In the example, the active cell contains this formula: =COUNTBLANK(B4:B8) How this formula works COUNTIF counts the number of cells in the range …

 Continue Reading